gmileka/networking-101/01-connecting-two-computers/connecting-two-computers.md

 [Figure A](./connecting-two-computers.jpg)

-Before the data is converted to an analog signal, it is split into smaller parts , tags each part with meta data describing where it is coming from and where it is heading.
+Before the data is converted to the transfer signal, it is split into smaller parts - where each part gets tagged with meta data describing where it is coming from and where it is heading - along with other information.
 This new combination is called a **data frame** or a **data packet**.
+This is the unit of sending and receiving in computer networking.

 ![Figure B](./network-frame.jpg)

 [Figure B](./network-frame.jpg)

-Then, the network adapter converts that stream of bytes to an analog signal on the transfer medium.
-A receiver network adapter converts the analog signal back to a stream of bytes matching the original.
+Then, the network adapter converts that stream of bytes to the transfer signal on the transfer medium.
+A receiver network adapter converts the signal back to a stream of bytes matching the original.

 ![Figure C](./digital-to-analog.jpg)